python/cpython/Doc/library/os.rst

 .. function:: listdir(path)

-   Return a list containing the names of the entries in the directory.
+   Return a list containing the names of the entries in the directory given by *path*.
 The list is in arbitrary order.
-It does not include the special entries ``.`` and ``..`` even if they are present in the directory.
+It does not include the special entries ``'.'`` and ``'..'`` even if they are present in the directory.
    Availability: Unix, Windows.

    This function can be called with a bytes or string argument.
 In the bytes case, all filenames will be listed as returned by the underlying API.
 In the